The following brief notes are provided to assist members fully understand these cost tables.

 Average Days per Annum

 This is calculated on a straight-line basis over periods appropriate to the type of vehicle.
 In the 44 tonne gvw category we use a 6 year depreciation period for the tractor unit and 10 years for the trailer.
-There is no allowance for residual values, to compensate for the escalating price of replacing existing vehicles with new or even second hand equipment.
+There is no allowance for residual values to compensate for the escalating price of replacing existing vehicles with new or even second hand equipment.
 Within your own calculations you may wish to include a residual value and either use straight line or declining balance methods of depreciation.

 Driver Employment Costs

-Employment costs must cover actual weekly wages, bonuses, holiday entitlements, relief drivers, sick leave, NIC and pension costs together with training.
+Employment costs must cover actual weekly wages, bonuses, holiday entitlements, relief drivers, sick leave, NHI and pension costs together with training, uniforms and PPE.
 In other words, the total cost of ensuring that you have a driver in the cab for every available working hour.

-These are average premiums for vehicle only.
-There are in practice wide variations in premiums paid, related to fleet size and claims record.
+These are average premiums for the vehicle only.
+There are, in practice, wide variations in premiums paid, related to fleet size and claims record.
 Goods in transit insurance is included in the overheads section.

 Rates shown are for a standard 44 tonne gross combination incorporating a tri-axle curtainsider.
 There can, however, be some variations based on age, engine size and carbon emissions.

 2014 sees the introduction of the Lorry Road User Charge.
 As the cost impact of this is to be neutral, we continue to refer to VED.